Gluten-free pumpkin cookies are light and cakey with a lovely pumpkin flavor. Finish them with a drizzle of vanilla icing. So good. And so easy!

 Bake until set and golden brown, about 15 minutes.
 Allow cookies to cool on the pan for about three minutes.
 Transfer cookies to a wire rack to cool completely.
 Repeat with remaining dough.

 Gluten-free All-Purpose Flour.
 This recipe was tested with Bob’s Red Mill 1:1 Gluten-Free Baking Flour.
-Gluten-free flours vary greatly.
+Gluten-free flours vary by brand.
 For best results, use one that contains xanthan gum or whisk in a 1/2 teaspoon to the flour blend.
-Coconut and almond flours can’t be used in this recipe.
+Coconut and almond flours don't work in this recipe.

 Pumpkin Spice.
-Replace the pumpkin spice blend with 1 teaspoon of ground cinnamon and 1/2 teaspoon of ground nutmeg.
+Replace the pumpkin spice blend with 1 teaspoon of ground cinnamon and 1/2 teaspoon of ground ginger.
 For the best flavor, be sure your spices are fresh.